mia-platform/crud-service/README.md

 On the contrary, records without the `__STATE__` field would always be filtered out by the CRUD Service operations (e.g. listing records via `GET /<collection-name>` API method would not consider them in the result set).

+### Writable views

+The CRUD service offers the functionality to modify a view by editing the underlying collection.
+This enables clients to interact with a view as if it was an independent collection.
+Additionally, the service will expose additional routes that provide a comprehensive list of all possible values that can be included as lookup values, if any in the view.

+To enable this feature, you need to include the `enableLookup: true` property in the view configuration JSON.
+By default, this setting is set to false.

+For more information on correctly configuring and understanding the capabilities of writable views, please refer to the [writable views documentation](./docs/50_Writable_views.md).

 ### Headers

 Every HTTP request trusts in some headers: